tanupoo/kmtii/README.md

     % pip install -r requirement.txt

-Depending your platform, you may use pip3.
+Depending on your platform, you may use pip3.